 Shop Transitional Bathroom Vanities:

-The move away from really ornate antique and traditional designs has ended up creating a large middle category that’s neither traditional nor modern, but somewhere in between – aka, transitional.
-Shaker-inspired styles epitomize this category: they have their root in historical designs, but are simple, streamlined, and slightly more modern in feel, often with simpler hardware and very basic detailing.
-There’s enough “tradition” to keep a subtly formal feel, but it’s toned down enough so that it doesn’t feel out of place in a casual contemporary bathroom.
+The move away from ornate antique and traditional designs has created a large middle category.
+Transitional styles are neither traditional nor modern, but somewhere in between.
+Shaker-inspired styles epitomize this category: they’re rooted in historical designs, but are simple, streamlined, and slightly more modern in feel.
+Think simpler hardware and very basic detailing.
+You want to have enough “tradition” in the cabinet doors to keep a subtly formal feel.
+That said, the look should be simple and subtle enough to feel at home in a casual contemporary bathroom.